North Korea-born YouTubers offer peek into lives in homeland

 “There are people who yearn for real scenes showing how people in North Korea live.
 There is a niche market for that,” said Jeon Young-sun, a research professor at Seoul’s Konkuk University.
 “Simply speaking, some people are curious about what beer North Koreans drink and what cookies they eat.”

-Jang uses his Samsung smartphone to film himself at his small Seoul apartment, and sometimes invites fellow North Korean refugees as guests and has friends shoot him when he ventures out.
+Jang uses his Samsung smartphone to film himself at his small Seoul apartment, and sometimes invites fellow North Korean refugees as guests and has friends film him when he’s venturing outside his home.
 He often appears with his trademark dark fedora, but sometimes with a colorful wig, a false mustache or even a Kim Jong Un mask.

 Video clips uploaded on Jang’s 2-year-old channel showed him saying that ordinary North Koreans usually raise dogs, rabbits, pigs and chickens, but to either eat or sell to markets.
 He said that calling someone “a baby born by a young female slave” is considered a profanity in North Korea, and that people there say “Do you want to have the order of your ribs revolutionarily reorganized?” when trying to intimidate others.

-He also said he never heard about the existence of transgender people in North Korea, though he heard about gays in the country.
+He also said he never heard about the existence of transgender people in North Korea, though he heard about gay people in the country.

 Jang, who has about 7,000 subscribers to his channel, said he does manual labor and delivers fried chicken as a means of living because his YouTube-related income is too small.
 But he feels it’s worth it to keep his YouTube career going because some subscribers have left messages saying his broadcasts helped resolve their misunderstandings of North Korea.